microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 | interface IProtocolActivatedEventArgs<br/> {<br/> Uri Uri;<br/> }<br/> | **Uri** is the minimum required property for this activation type. |
 | class StartupTaskActivatedEventArgs                          | Implements IActivatedEventArgs, plus the following:          |
 | interface IStartupTaskActivatedEventArgs<br/> {<br/> string TaskId;<br/> }<br/> | **TaskId** is an app-defined value; the app can use this later in the <br/>StartupTask API to request enabling or disabling of the startup behavior. |

-Also see the related API Spec AppLifecycle - Single/Multi-instancing, which describes the new Activated event.
-An app can use GetActivatedEventArgs even if it is not choosing to use multi-instance redirection.
-If it is using multi-instance redirection, then it can use GetActivatedEventArgs and also handle the Activated event.

 ### Activation registration